shownola/malaniabys-shop/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version 2.6.3 Rails version 5.2.3

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Forms built with Simple Form gem

+* Styling with Bootstrap 4.3.1

+* Storage with AWS S3

+* Used Gritter for notifications

+* Administrative Dashboard uses Administrate

+* Uses Postgresql for database in production and sqlite for Development

-* How to run the test suite
+* Deployed to Heroku

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 * ...